LUAstro/LUAstro-website/README.md

 `    </form>`<br>
 `  </header>`<br>

 The last part of the `<header>` code is for the Search Bar.
-This code is complicated, and the Search Bar itself actually uses an entirely different coding language called PHP to function.
+This code is complicated, and uses some tricky JavaScript code to generate pages based on entries.
 Thankfully, all you need to do is copy-and-paste this code, so no worries there.
 The Search Bar uses a `<form>` tag to allow user-input, with the corresponding `action="/search/"` which redirects the user to the `/search/index.html` page.
 A search page specific to the query is then created using the corresponding query request (represented by a letter q), to give the user the correct results.
 A `<button>` tag is used to create a physical search button too, and the `<form>` and `<header>` tags are then closed.
-The Search Bar code will explained in greater detail later on.
+The Search Bar code will be explained in greater detail later on.

 <h1>Main code</h1>